This Article Continues From S: Self-Assuredness & Self-Belief

 So if you want to be successful, if you want to achieve things, you need a good dose of optimism and faith, which is what we’ve been defining as self-assuredness.

 Successful people have healthy doses of self-assuredness.
 They also have healthy doses of courage and confidence, which we’ll be discussing in this article.
 Courage and confidence are linked to self-assuredness and self-belief in a two-way stream, where each reinforces the other (as do, in fact, all 5 aspects of your SCOPE).

-Confidence develops with the clear vision of who you are, what you want to do, why you do it, and how you do it, and it grows in magnitude with the courage to be the person you want to be.
+What’s more, your confidence will grow in magnitude directly proportionate with the courage to be the person you want to be.
 It’s hard to be confident without courage, without making action in spite of your fears, yet it’s also hard to be courageous without confidence.
 They are symbiotic.

 An individual’s trust in their own abilities, capacities, and judgments, or belief that they can successfully face day-to-day challenges and demands.

-Essentially, there are 3 main types of confidence that, as the successful person you intend to be, you will need to be mindful of and seek to develop:
+Accordingly, there are 3 main types of confidence that, as the successful and effective person you intend to be, you will need to be mindful of and seek to develop:

 - Belief in your abilities—the confidence that your skills and abilities will handle most, if not all, future scenarios and find solutions to problems that will enable you to progressively realise your worthy goal (i.e. your cause).